Vulnerable Road Users and the whiplash reforms

 Claims made by Vulnerable Road Users (VRUs) are costly not only because injuries can be more severe but also because they often lead to more complex issues in terms of liability and contributory negligence.

-For accidents after 31 May 2021, even those who suffer minor injury will attract more legal costs compared with car occupants suffering the same injuries.
+For accidents after 31 May 2021, even those who suffer minor injuries will attract more legal costs compared with car occupants suffering the same injuries.

 What is a VRU?